Manta-Network/docs/docs/guides/DolphinPay.md

 <br/>

 ### Convert Private Assets to Public
-   Now press the private-public toggle button at the bottom of the form, so that you can send assets from your ZkAddress to your public account.
+   Now press the private-public toggle button at the bottom of the form, so that you can send assets from your zkAddress to your public account.

    <div style={{textAlign: 'center'}}>
     <img alt="toggle_private_public" src="/img/guides/toggle_private_public.png" width="50%"/>